disorderedmaterials/dissolve/web/content/examples/emim-oac/step9.md

 weight: 1
 ---

-Here we'll set up calculation of some basic ionic liquid properties in the form of the ion-ion radial distribution functions and the cation-anion coordination number.
-There are three unique ion-ion RDFs to calculate - the cation-anion, cation-cation, and anion-anion flavours - but we'll restrict ourselves to just the cation-anion coordination number in this example.
+Here we'll set up calculation of some basic ionic liquid properties in the form of the three unique ion-ion radial distribution functions - the cation-anion, cation-cation, and anion-anion flavours - and the cation-anion coordination number.

 So, let's create and prepare suitable layer: